 Sub OR_Example1() Dim i As String i = 25 > 20 Or 50 < 30 MsgBox i End Sub

-Step 7: Run the macro and what the result is.
+Step 7: Run the Macro and what the result is.

-We got the result as TRUE because out of two logical tests we have provided, one test is TRUE, so the result is TRUE.
+We got the result as TRUE because out of the two logical tests we have provided, one test is TRUE, so the result is TRUE.

 25 is greater than 20, and 50 is not less than 30.
 In this case, the first logical test is TRUE, but the second is FALSE.
 Because we have applied the VBA OR function, it needs any one of the conditions to be TRUE to get the result as TRUE.

-Now, look at the below code.
+Now, look at the code below.

 Code: